 - A custom code is a code you create, such as NEWYEAR or SPRINGSALE.
-People can redeem a custom code on a website or within your app (when you support redemption).
+When you support redemption, people can redeem a custom code within your app.
 Consider using a custom code when you want to support a large campaign that requires a mass distribution of codes.

 Clearly explain offer details.
 To help people make an informed decision, provide a straightforward and succinct description of your offer in your marketing materials.

 Follow guidelines for creating a custom code.
 A custom code can contain only alphanumeric ASCII characters.
 Don’t use special characters, including Chinese and Arabic characters.

 Tell people how to redeem a custom code.
 Because people can’t redeem a custom code by entering it in their App Store account settings, it’s important to let them know that they can redeem it within your app.